enkidevs/curriculum/typescript/introduction/intro-typescript/get-started-with-typescript.md

 This will make TypeScript a global CLI command[1] which you can start using in your terminal.

-> 💡A file containing TypeScript code ends in `.ts`.
+> 💡 A file containing TypeScript code ends in `.ts`.

 Since any valid JavaScript is also TypeScript (and types are optional), to convert a JavaScript file to TypeScript, we can just replace `.js` with `.ts`[2]: